thanida2/ethminer/README.md

 #### OpenCL support on Linux

-If you're planning to use [OpenCL on Linux](https://github.com/ruslo/hunter/wiki/pkg.opencl#pitfalls) you have to install OpenGL libraries.
+If you're planning to use [OpenCL on Linux](https://github.com/ruslo/hunter/wiki/pkg.opencl#pitfalls) you have to install the OpenGL libraries.
 E.g. on Ubuntu run:

 ```sh
 sudo apt-get install mesa-common-dev